TheJelmega/prog-lang/design/README.md

 ### Strong keywords

-A strong keyword is a keyword that always has a meaning, regardless of where in the code it is located, and can therefore not be used for anything else
+A strong keyword is a keyword that always has a meaning, regardless of where in the code it is located, and can therefore not be used for anything else.
 A list of strong keywords can be found below (in a close to alphabetic order):
 ```
 as